scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 OSGeo-Live: A Successful Common Environment
 -------------------------------------------

-The OSGeo-Live project is an example of both a sophisticated compute environment, and synergistic community process; quoting from the OSGeo-Live [1]
+The OSGeo-Live, a project the Open Source Geospatial Foundation, is a vivid example of both a sophisticated compute environment, and synergistic community process;
-website:
+quoting from the OSGeo-Live [1] website:

 '''
 The OSGeo-Live is a self-contained bootable DVD, USB thumb drive or Virtual